darkoverlordofdata/learnopengl/readme.md

+glfw3 for window and event handling. emscripten - optional

+some use
+cglm headers for matrix math.
-glfw3 for window and event handling. emscripten - optional uses glad loader for desktop, gles handle loading in emscripten. soil for image loading. cglm headers for matrix math.
+glad loader for desktop, gles handle loading in emscripten. glew loader for both desktop and emscripten stb for image loading. soil for image loading.

 ## emscripten